sherobbedmyboots/malkoo/Training/docs/Behavioral Vs Atomic Indicators.md

 For malware using the network:

-- If the host has a FireEye HX agent, contain with FireEye
+- If the host has an endpoint agent, contain
 - If not, PowerShell can be used to change network settings
 - If neither, advise ISSO/request to have port disabled
 - If AWS, advise ISSO/request isolation via security group or vpc